Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "Reduced size of alien containment hatch collision box so you dont get stuck when using ladder next to it."
 - "Removed collision box from railing you get in your multipurpose room when you build a hatch or a corridor."
 - "Prawn suit lights now follow the camera when you look up or down."
+- "Gaspods attracted by grav trap do not explode."
 #### Gameplay balance implications
 - "Wild lantern tree fruits did not respawn."
 - "Wild blood oil did not respawn."